Pollution Prevention Project Fellowship

 Plastic pollution is a threat to biodiversity and human health.
 Diverse and effective solutions to this issue are needed, and should include source-reduction, improved and more sustainable waste management, and cleanup.
 We combine innovative prevention strategies and case studies with empirical research and knowledge transfer/mobilization to policy makers and managers.

-Fellows will have a passion to reduce plastic pollution and a creative idea to lead their own Pollution Prevention Project on any source of plastic pollution (e.g., construction foam, cigarette butts, textile waste, leakage from garbage bins).
+Fellows will have a passion to reduce plastic pollution and a creative idea to lead their own Pollution Prevention Project on a source of plastic pollution (e.g., construction foam, cigarette butts, textile waste, leakage from garbage bins).

-2024 Call for Proposals
+Call for Proposals

 This program supports one fellow annually.
 Calls for applications begin in February each year with fellows beginning as early as May.